 Vegan Scalloped Potatoes

-This vegan scalloped potatoes recipe combines a rich, creamy sauce with thinly sliced potatoes for a plant-based spin on the classic side dish.
-No cashews in the sauce, so you don’t need a blender to make it!
+This vegan scalloped potatoes recipe combines a rich, creamy sauce with thinly sliced potatoes for a plant-based spin on the classic cheesy potato bake!
+There are no cashews in the sauce, so you don’t need a blender to make it.

-- Every bit as delicious as the original.
-Serve these vegan scalloped potatoes at a dinner with mixed eaters and I promise, there will be no complaints!
+- Savory and comforting.
+Serve these cheesy vegan scalloped potatoes at a dinner with mixed eaters, and I promise, there will be no complaints!
 These potatoes are rich, cheesy, creamy, and absolutely delectable.

 - Perfect for a special occasion.
 I don’t think any holiday meal or potluck is complete without a potato dish, and these scalloped potatoes are just the ticket.
 They are the indulgent kind of side you save for special occasions and gatherings.